QQuick/SimPyLC/README.rst

 - Quaternion module added to accurately model rotational movement
 - Cones and Ellipsoids added
 - Optional moving camera added with synchroneous caching for accurate tracking
-- Comments in code of SimPyLC/scene.py adapted to clarify different purpose of axis and pivot, and of passing angle to __init__ versus passing it to __call__
-- Spaces rather than tabs are now used in the sourcecode.
-- Adapted for Python 3.6 (SimPyLC 2.1.2 is last version running with Python 2.7)
-- Development status bumped to production / stable.
-- Native.py files replaced by native.cpp files, which are plain C++, hence benefit from syntax highlighting.
-You'll have to adapt your existing code to this (by merely leaving things out).
-- Code now generated in a separate subdirectory to avoid confusion, especially with native.cpp.
-- Cooking stove example I/O assignment for Arduino Due and hardware description added.
-- Some changes to the visualisation API, parameters to overloaded () operator of Beam and Cylinder now have to be named.
-This is not backwards compatible, you'll have to add parameter names to visualisations of your old projects.
-Look at what has changed in the oneArmedRobot simulation, module visualisation.py, to understand what this is about.
-Using named parameters gives more flexibility in changing other things than angles in your visualisations, e.g. position or color.
-This is used very modestly in the new arduinoStove example.

-REMARK: All complete Arduino examples were tested on the Arduino Due, since that's the one I own, but they should run on the One with only slight I/O modifications (PWM instead of true analog output, using a shift register if you run short of I/O pins etc.)
+*REMARK: All complete Arduino examples were tested on the Arduino Due, since that's the one I own, but they should run on the One with only slight I/O modifications (PWM instead of true analog output, using a shift register if you run short of I/O pins etc.)*

 Bugs fixed: